Why Most Small Business Brands Look Cheap (And How to Fix It)

 product listings

-social media content
+social media posts

-One brand appears:
+One brand looks:

 professional

-emotionally appealing
+emotionally engaging

-While another appears:
+While another looks:

 low quality

-Even when their actual products are comparable.
+Even if their products are similar.

 Why So Many Small Business Brands Struggle With Perception